brave/browser-laptop/docs/state.md

     windowId: number,  // the windowId that contains the tab
     audible: boolean,  // is audio playing (muted or not)
     muted: boolean,  // is the tab muted
-  }],
+    canGoBack: boolean, // the tab can be navigated back
+    canGoForward: boolean // the tab can be navigated forward }],
   windows: [{
     // persistent properties